-After Sean Connery was persuaded to play James Bond once more in Diamonds Are Forever he declined another role as James Bond.
-The hunt was on to find a new James Bond, a new Bond that would fare better under the shadow of Sean Connery than George Lazenby.
+After Sean Connery was persuaded to play James Bond once more in Diamonds Are Forever, he declined another role as James Bond, despite being offered huge sums of money.
+So the hunt was on to find a new James Bond, a new Bond that would fare better under the shadow of Sean Connery.

-Roger Moore makes his first appearance as James Bond in Live and Let Die.
-This was quite a crucial time in the history of James Bond films as it was deemed that James Bond's time had come to an end.
-With Sean Connery no longer wanting to do any more films and George Lazenby rejected by audiences the producers had one last chance to keep the series running.
-No doubt things would have been very different if Live and Let Die had not been a success.
-James Bond was substantially different in Moonraker however, as it managed to hold onto the title of "Biggest Grossing Bond Film" for an astonishing 16 years before it was smashed by Goldeneye - Pierce Brosnan's introduction to the world of James Bond.
+Live and Let Die was a crucial time in the history of Bond films as it was deemed that Bond's time had come to an end.
+With Sean Connery no longer wanting to do any more films, and George Lazenby leaving the role, the producers had one last chance to keep the series running.
+Luckily they made the right choice with giving Roger Moore the role, since no doubt things would have been very different if Live and Let Die had not been a success.

-Roger Moore brought a whole new style of character to the role of James Bond.
-From the very start of his first film, Live and Let Die, Roger Moore's style of playing Bond was obvious and this helped him to establish himself in the role, and to break away from the image of Sean Connery.
+From the very start of Live and Let Die, Roger Moore's portrayal of Bond brought a whole new style to the character.
+His light-hearted and almost comical style of playing Bond helped establish himself in the role, and to break away from the image of Sean Connery.
 He did not have that 'tougher' side to him that Connery had, but instead added more humour, wit, sexual suggestion and sarcasm.
-However there are a few rare occasions when a darker side is seen of Roger Moore’s Bond.
-In For Your Eyes Only Bond gives Emile Leopold Locque’s car a decisive kick over a cliff sending him to his death after a suspense-full chase.
+There were however the rare occasions where this darker side did emerge.
+A good example being In For Your Eyes Only, where after a exciting chase trying to catch up to Emile Leopold Locque, his car ends up balancing on a cliff edge.
+Bond walks over and after mentioning a few words, coldly and purposefully gives the car a good kick over the edge sending him to his death.